Loading...

 (3) The exercise by the liquidator of the powers conferred by this section shall be subject to the control of the Court, and any creditor or contributory may apply to the Court with respect to any exercise or proposed exercise of any of those powers.
 (Emphasis added.)

-The key question of law addressed by the apex court was whether the retrospective sanction granted under Section 236(2)(a) of the Companies Act 1965 was valid in view of the circumstances of the case, as the liquidator had given such sanction without the respondent obtaining the leave of court nunc pro tunc.
+The key question of law before the apex court was whether the retrospective sanction granted under Section 236(2)(a) of the Companies Act 1965 was valid in the circumstances of the case, given that the liquidator had granted the sanction without the respondent obtaining leave of court nunc pro tunc.

 Decision

-In allowing the appeal, the apex court held that the respondent had not had the necessary legal standing when it had filed the notice of appeal before the Court of Appeal, as the sanction given by the liquidator, which was subsequent to the filing of the notice of appeal, had no retrospective effect.
-Further, the liquidator had not had the power to grant retrospective sanction in the absence of express statutory provisions conferring such powers.
+In allowing the appeal, the apex court held that the respondent did not have the necessary legal standing when it filed the notice of appeal before the Court of Appeal.
+The sanction given by the liquidator, which was issued after the filing of the notice of appeal, had no retrospective effect.
+Furthermore, the liquidator had no power to grant retrospective sanction in the absence of express statutory provisions conferring such power.

 Comment

-Vernon Ong FCJ declined to answer the question on whether an application to the court for leave nunc pro tunc must be made by way of a formal application pursuant to Section 486(2) of the Companies Act 2016, as no such application was made in that case.
-This is significant, as it would allow some room for litigants that are unable to obtain the liquidator’s sanction in time to make the formal application to the court to regularise matters, especially in light of the unprecedented COVID-19 pandemic.
+Vernon Ong FCJ declined to answer the question of whether an application to the court for leave nunc pro tunc must be made by way of a formal application pursuant to Section 486(2) of the Companies Act 2016, as no such application was made in that case.
+This is significant, as it allows some leeway for litigants who are unable to obtain the liquidator’s sanction in time to make a formal application to the court to regularise matters — particularly in light of the unprecedented COVID-19 pandemic.

 This article is authored by: